jhnnyjava/URDF-Exporter-for-ROS-2-Gazebo-Classic-/README.md

 Exported URDFs may require manual edits for complex assemblies.

 Contributions and improvements are welcome — feel free to open pull requests!

-📜 License

-MIT License.
-Free to use and modify.